Energy Concerns with HPC Systems and Applications: Energy of AI processing

 \subsubsection{Knowledge distillation}

 \ \\ Knowledge distillation refers to the approach of transferring the knowledge from a large but unwieldy model or set of models to a single smaller model that can be deployed under real-world constraints.
-In many recent publications on the topic, the teacher/student analogy is used to describe how knowledge distillation learning models work.
-There are three different ways that the larger teacher model is used to help training the smaller student model: {\em response-based knowledge, feature-based knowledge} and {\em relation-based knowledge} \cite{distil2021}.
+There are three different ways that the larger teacher model ({\em teacher/student} analogy) is used to help training the smaller student model: {\em response-based knowledge, feature-based knowledge} and {\em relation-based knowledge} \cite{distil2021}.
 Through a varying combination of these three techniques, it has been shown that some very large models can be migrated to smaller representations.
 Probably the most well-known of these is DistilBERT \cite{Sanh2019DistilBERTAD}, which is able to keep 97\% of its language understanding versus BERT, while having a model which is 40\% smaller and 60\% faster.